MartinaGermani/Assignment2_ExprobLab_last/README.md

 - install `MoveIt`: `sudo apt-get install ros-noetic-moveit`.
 It is an open-source robotic manipulation platform which allows to develop complex application, to plan trajectories that the robot's joints should follow and to execute these trajectories;
 - install `xterm`: `sudo apt-get install -y xterm`;
 - clone [aruco](https://github.com/pal-robotics/aruco_ros) package;
-- clone [MoveBase Navigation](https://github.com/ros-planning/navigation) package, which is part of the ROS Navigation Stack.
-It allows to plan, execute and control robot's trajectories;
+- clone [MoveBase Navigation](https://github.com/ros-planning/navigation) package, which is part of the ROS Navigation Stack, and it allows to plan, execute and control robot's trajectories;
 - clone [SLAM gmapping](https://github.com/ros-perception/slam_gmapping) package, which stands for Simultaneous Localization and Mapping and where gmapping is a specific SLAM algorithm which uses laser range-finder data to build the map.